 Likewise, a neurotoxin called BMAA (which is produced by blue-green algae and found in seafood) clearly plays a role in developing ALS, Alzheimer’s disease, and Parkinson’s disease.
 In Guam, high exposure to BMAA from dietary sources contributes to ALS in up to a third of the population—a rate more than 100 times higher than in the U.S. And yet, two thirds of the population of Guam does not develop the disease, despite high exposure to the neurotoxin.

 There is growing awareness about how eating animal products increases the risk of cancer.
 High consumption of red meat increases the risk of colon cancer by 28%, and high consumption of processed meat increases the risk by 20%.
-The link between cheese consumption and breast cancer is so strong (due to the hormones in dairy products) that 12,000 physicians signed a petition to the FDA to put breast cancer warnings on cheese products.
+The link between cheese consumption and breast cancer is so strong that 12,000 physicians signed a petition to the FDA to put breast cancer warnings on cheese products.
 And a review of 47 studies found an increased risk of prostate cancer due to eating animal products.
 And yet, 1 in 23 people develop colon cancer, 1 in 8 women develop breast cancer, and 1 in 9 men develop prostate cancer—despite the fact that most people consume animal products regularly.

 One of the biggest risk factors in disease is stress; according to Dr. Mark J. Doolittle of the Stanford Center for Integrative Medicine, “most standard medical textbooks attribute anywhere from 50 to 80 percent of all disease to stress-related origins.”
 The Centers for Disease Control and Prevention estimates that 75% of doctors visits are due to stress.
 Yet when it comes to chronic disease, the medical community seems far more concerned with genetics and potential toxin exposure than with our mental health.